Home >

 Read or tips for entry-level resumes:

-• Focus on еducation: Place your education section near the top of your resume, especially if you're currently enrolled in or have recently graduated from school.
+• FocUS on еducation: Place your education section near the top of your resume, especially if you're currently enrolled in or have recently graduated from school.
 Include your major, any relevant coursework, academic achievements, and projects that demonstrate skills applicable to the job.

-• Skills section: Create a robust skills section where you can list technical skills (like software proficiency), languages (if bilingual or multilingual), and soft skills (like communication and problem-solving).
+• Skills section: Create a robUSt skills section where you can list technical skills (like software proficiency), languages (if bilingual or multilingual), and soft skills (like communication and problem-solving).
 These are crucial in demonstrating you can handle job duties.

 • Volunteer work and extracurricular activities: Include any volunteer positions, clubs, or sports involvement, particularly leadership roles or contributions that show teamwork, leadership, and dedication.

 • Internships and part-time jobs: Even if they aren't in your desired field, part-time jobs, internships, or temporary roles can prove your work ethic and ability to balance commitments.
-Describe these roles focusing on transferable skills.
+Describe these roles focUSing on transferable skills.

 • Objective statement: Start your resume with a resume objective that outlines your goals, skills, and what you bring to a potential employer.
-This section can hook the recruiter by showing your enthusiasm and how your educational background aligns with the job.
+This section can hook the recruiter by showing your enthUSiasm and how your educational background aligns with the job.

 • Optional sections: If relevant, add sections like "Certifications," "Professional Affiliations," or "Awards and Honors" to further validate your qualifications or involvement in the field.